Snowshoeing in the Haliburton Highlands

 Access: Glebe Park has two entrances: 297 College Drive, Haliburton and/or 66 Museum Road, Haliburton

 Our Trails are relatively new and maintained by Haliburton Forest; where forest health, safety, and sustainability are the number one priorities.
 You’ll get the chance to see evidence of wildlife scattered around; from deer and moose tracks to snowshoe hares and owls.
 If you’re lucky you may even hear wolf howls!
-This portion of the forest was once flattened by a tornado, but your keen eyes will note active regrowth and new forest development.
+Snowshoe Rentals are available

 Length: John’s Trail: 1.5 KM & Dale’s Trail: 1 KM Difficulty: Easy

-Features: An easy-access parking lot at Basecamp will get you near washrooms, amenities, and the Cookhouse for a delicious meal.
-While you’re here visit the Wolf Centre, Logging Museum, go dogsledding and much more. (once the lockdown is lifted)
+Features: Parking at Basecamp will get you near washrooms, amenities, and the Cookhouse for a delicious meal.
+While here, visit the Wolf Centre, Logging Museum, and much more.

 Access: Basecamp at Haliburton Forest – 1095 Redkenn Road